janewzhou/PortfolioProjects/Accenture Project/README.md

 # Project Milestones

-- Quickly get up to speed with the business problem being addressed, project requirements and team alignment.
+- Get up to speed with the business problem being addressed, project requirements and team alignment.
-- Modeling data to create valuable insights.
+- Model data to create valuable insights.
-- Bring your data to life and uncover insights for the business.
+- Bring the data to life and uncover insights for the business.
-- Present your insights back to the Social Buzz.
+- Present my insights back to the Social Buzz vitually.

 # Project Deliverables